 necessary, kept up to date;

-are erased or rectified without delay;
+is erased or rectified without delay;

 not process your data for longer than

 is necessary for the purposes for which it was held;

 keep your data appropriately secure, including protection

 against unauthorised or unlawful processing and against accidental loss,

 inform you and the information commissioner in the

 have consent to do so and where we are satisfied that such